opnfv/barometer/src/fuel-plugin/README.md

 5) prepare fuel environment
   a) enable ceilometer service
     go to settings/openstack services
-    enable ceilometer plugin with checkbox
+    check 'Install Ceilometer and Aodh' to enable ceilometer
   b) enable collectd-ceilometer
     go to settings/other
-    enable collectd-ceilometer plugin with checkbox
+    enable the barometer plugins using the checkboxes
   c) save settings

 6) add nodes to environment